Skip to main content

 Dispute Timeline

-• Disputes must be filed within the dispute window (typically 30 days)
+• Disputes must be filed within 30 days

 • Plivo works with carriers to retrieve the number